ssuryanarayanan/Qi-Docs/docs/Reading data.rst

     String startindex = DateTime.UtcNow.AddMinutes(-30).ToString("o");
     readEvents = _service.GetRangeValues< SimpleTypeClass >(streamId, startindex, 100).ToList();

-*GetRangeValues( )* also has overloads that include a *skip* parameter which makes multiple calls and retrieves different sets of data after a specified time stamp.
+*GetRangeValues( )* also has overloads defined that include a *skip* parameter which makes multiple calls and retrievals from different sets of data after a specified time stamp.

 FindDistinctValue( )